Baby, You're a Rich Man

 "Baby, You're a Rich Man" is a song by the English rock band the Beatles that was released as the B-side of their "All You Need Is Love" single in July 1967.
 It originated from an unfinished song by John Lennon, titled "One of the Beautiful People", to which Paul McCartney added a chorus.
 It is one of the best-known pop songs to make use of a clavioline, a monophonic keyboard instrument that was a forerunner to the synthesizer.
 Lennon played the clavioline on its oboe setting, creating a sound that suggests an Indian shehnai.
 The song was recorded and mixed at Olympic Sound Studios in London, making it the first of the Beatles' EMI recordings to be entirely created outside EMI Studios.

 Lennon wrote his portion of the song after attending the 14 Hour Technicolor Dream, an all-night festival held at London's Alexandra Palace that served as a key event in the emergence of the counterculture in the UK.
 His lyrics address the "beautiful people" of the 1960s hippie movement and combine with the chorus to present a statement on the universality of non-material wealth.
 The lyrics have also invited interpretation as a message to the Beatles' manager, Brian Epstein, and alternatively as a comment on fame.
 George Harrison performed the song during his visit to San Francisco's Haight-Ashbury district in August 1967, at the height of the Summer of Love.
-The track later appeared on the Beatles' Magical Mystery Tour album.
+The track later appeared on the US Magical Mystery Tour album.
 Parts of it were used in their 1968 animated film Yellow Submarine.